Richmond-San Rafael Bridge

-While the Richmond-San Rafael Bridge does not garner the attention of its busier and more prominent cousins to the south, it has quietly and efficiently served the needs of North Bay travelers for more than 50 years.
+The Richmond-San Rafael Bridge has served the needs of North Bay travelers for more than 60 years.

-Access to the bridge was significantly improved with the completion in 2001 of the Richmond Parkway, a 7.5-mile, four- to six-lane roadway that provides bridge users with a direct connection to Interstate 80 near Pinole.
-BATA-funded trestle and fender rehabilitation and deck replacement was completed in 2006.
+Access to the bridge was significantly improved with the completion in 2001 of the Richmond Parkway.
+This 7.5-mile, four- to six-lane roadway provides bridge users with a direct connection to Interstate 80 near Pinole.
+Bay Area Transit Authority (BATA)-funded trestle and fender rehabilitation and deck replacement was completed in 2006.

 |LOCATION:||Interstate 580 between Contra Costa and Marin counties|